Homo Hill: Setting

 "Homo Hill" is one street, more specifically, a 360-foot long alleyway in the Itaewon district.
 This alleyway consists of approximately 10 to 15 LGBTQ+ bars, clubs, as well as other establishments.
 The street is known for its colorful graffitied walls and grounds, as well as its street art that signifies the acceptance of LGBTQ+ individuals.

 Diversity

-The district of Itaewon is very diverse and is home to many minority groups in a set up similar to the ethnic enclaves found in other countries (i.e. Chinatown, Little Italy, etc.).
+The district of Itaewon is very diverse and is home to many minority groups in a set up similar to the ethnic enclaves found in other countries.
 These minorities include Muslims, LGBTQ+ individuals, and Nigerians.
-Along with “Homo Hill,” Itaewon contains “Islamic Street” which includes two mosques, as well as “African Street” in which many that belong to the Nigerian community live and socialize.
-Those in South Korea with more conservative values often stay away from Itaewon due to the rich diversity that exists there.
+Along with "Homo Hill," Itaewon contains "Islamic Street" which includes two mosques, as well as "African Street" in which many that belong to the Nigerian community live and socialize.